Pneumococcal meningitis – the facts

 How is pneumococcal meningitis treated?

 Pneumococcal meningitis requires rapid admission to hospital and urgent treatment with antibiotics.
-If treated promptly, pneumococcal meningitis is less likely to become life threatening.
+If treated promptly, it is less likely to become life threatening.
 Pneumococcal meningitis is not considered to be contagious.
-Therefore, close contact with someone who has the illness poses no increased risk of infection.
-There is little chance of a second related case occurring.
+Therefore, close contact with someone who has the illness poses no increased risk of infection and there is little chance of a second related case occurring.

 Pneumococcal meningitis can leave people with after-effects, including: